 You got an apartment, a car, utilities, insurance, now it’s time to get a job to pay for all of those things right?
 But, what does your credit have to do with you getting a job or a promotion?
 Sometimes, Everything!
-More and more employers are checking candidates credit reports in order to determine their hire-ability.
+More and more employers are checking candidates’ credit reports in order to determine their hire-ability.
 Job seekers with bad credit are seen as risky because they are looked at as irresponsible, disorganized, and in some cases may be more likely to steal.
-While those candidates with good credit are looked at as responsible members of society which are organized enough to maintain good credit and likely be the same way at work.
+While those candidates with good credit are looked at as responsible members of society who are organized enough to maintain good credit and are likely to be the same way at work.

 The military also has certain set standards for credit as well.
-Those with bad credit will never be given top secret security clearance.
-According to the Department of Defense, “Failure or inability to live within one’s means, satisfy debts, and meet financial obligations may indicate poor self-control, lack of judgment, or unwillingness to abide by rules and regulations, all of which can raise questions about an individual’s reliability, trustworthiness and ability to protect classified information.
+Those with bad credit will never be given top-secret security clearance.
+According to the Department of Defense, “Failure or inability to live within one’s means, satisfy debts, and meet financial obligations may indicate poor self-control, lack of judgment, or unwillingness to abide by rules and regulations, all of which can raise questions about an individual’s reliability, trustworthiness, and ability to protect classified information.
 An individual who is financially overextended is at risk of having to engage in illegal acts to generate funds.”